 Surf Photography International accreditation

-I travel the world coolest beaches and photograph at PWAworldtour events IFCA championships just to name a few.
-I also do national championships and tours and are typical on location for 4-6 days.
-I have been following some 30-40 ‘surfer’ supporting them and getting content enough to brand themselves.
-Last but not least I have done a series of shoots for various brands in the industry from fashion to gear and everything in between.
+Travel the world to the coolest beaches and photograph at PWAworldtour events IFCA championships just to name a few.
+National championships and tour events typical on location for 4-6 days.
+As a result, I have been following some 30-40 ‘surfer’ supporting them and getting content enough to brand themselves.
+Last but not least I have done a series of shoots for various brands in the industry, from fashion to gear and everything in between.

 Expect to see my surf photography work

-In this line of photography, it’s vital to understand what is going on and knowing when to press the shutter.
-My training in this field comes from being a pro windsurfer myself and even though even I know that it’s long ago, nothing really have changed that much.
+In photography, it’s vital to understand what is going on and knowing when to press the shutter.
+My training in this field comes from being a pro windsurfer myself and even though I know that it’s long ago nothing really have changed that much.